 1 Returns greater than one year are annualized.
 Returns represent past performance and are not a guarantee of future results.
 Current performance may differ from the performance shown.
 Returns shown are asset - weighted using Composite (as defined below) member market values, where the Composite member's return calculations are time-weighted and reflect the reinvestment of dividends and other income.
 2 These performance figures are provided gross of fees and expenses other than actual trading fees and expenses, and reflect all items of income, gain, and loss (other than unrealized gain or loss on units of the securities lending pools held by any portfolio in the Composite).
-The performance figures do not take account of the mark to market value of the units of the securities lending abs held by any of the portfolios in the Composite).
-The ben lower.
+The performance figures do not take account of the mark to market value of the units of the securities lending able of the portfolios in the Composite).
+The performance powers do not take account portfolios in the Composite.
+If they had, the performance shown would have been lower.

-3 These performance figures (i) are provided net of actual trading, audit, custody, administrative and legal fees and expenses; (ii) beginning on 9/30/2014, adjusted quarterly to reflect the highest investment management fee on the actual fee schedule, inclusive of incentive fee, if any, of any account within the Composite ("Management Fee") at the relevant time; prior to 9/30/2014, adjusted for an assumed investment management fee, which is equal to or higher than the Management Fee (except in each case certain small accounts-subject to a minimum investment management fee-may have incurred an actual investment management fee higher than that fee assumed in calculating the performance shown above); and (iii) reflect all items of income, gain and loss (other than unrealized gain or loss on units of the securities lending pools held by any portfolio in the Composite).
+3 These performance figures (i) are provided net of actual trading, audit, custody, administrative and legal fees and expenses; (ii) beginning on 9/30/2014, adjusted quarterly to reflect the highest investment management fee on the actual fee schedule, inclusive of incentive fee, if any, of any account within the Composite ("Management Fee") at the relevant time; prior to 9/30/2014, adjusted for an assumed investment management fee, which is equal to or higher than the Management Fee (except in each case certain small accounts-subject to a minimum investment management fee-may have incurred an actual investment management fee higher than that fee assumed in calculating the performance shown above); and (iii) reflect all tems of income, gain and loss (other than unrealized gain or loss on units of the securities lending pools held by any portfolio in the Composite).